Moura Budberg: H. G. Wells

-In 1920, Budberg met British author H. G. Wells when he made a celebrated visit to Moscow and they became lovers.
+In 1920, Budberg, still known as Mrs. Benckendorff, met British author H. G. Wells when he made a celebrated visit to Moscow, and they had a one-night stand.
 She was briefly married, on 13 November 1921, to Baron Nikolai (Rotger Emil Arthur Friedrich) von Budberg-Bönningshausen (born 1896).
-The union was in the nature of a marriage of convenience, and they soon divorced.
-(It provided her with a passport, however, and thus an ability to leave Russia to visit both her children in Estonia and Gorky, who then lived near Sorrento.
-It is said that the Baron Budberg, a shady character, eventually disappeared in Brazil.)
-Moura's relationship with Wells was renewed in 1933 in London, where she had emigrated after parting with Gorky.
+It was a marriage of convenience, and they soon divorced.
+It provided her with a title and a passport, however, and thus an ability to leave Soviet Union to visit both her children in Estonia, and Gorky, who then lived near Sorrento.
+Baron Budberg, a shady character, eventually moved for good to Brazil.
+Moura's relationship with Wells was renewed in 1929 in Berlin and then in 1933 in London, where she had emigrated after Gorky moved back tò the Soviet Union.
 The close relationship continued until Wells's death in 1946.
-He had asked her to marry him, but Budberg strongly rejected the proposal.
+He had asked her to marry him, but Budberg constantly rejected the proposal.

-Double agent?
+Double agent suspicion

-Budberg was widely suspected of being a double agent for both the Soviet Union and British intelligence and has been called the "Mata Hari of Russia", after the famous Dutch exotic dancer and accused spy.
-She is known to have visited the Soviet Union at least twice after the 1920s: first in 1936 for the funeral of Gorky (which made people call her an agent of the NKVD) and again at the end of 1950, with a daughter of Alexander Guchkov.
+Budberg was widely suspected of being a double agent for both the Soviet Union and British intelligence agencies.
+She is known to have visited the Soviet Union several times after the 1920s: first overtly in 1936 for the funeral of Gorky (which made people call her an agent of the NKVD), and again at the end of 1950, with a daughter of Alexander Guchkov, in 1958, 1961, 1962, 1963, 1965, 1968 and in 1973, the year before she died.

-An MI5 informant said of her, "she can drink an amazing quantity, mostly gin".
+After becoming a British citizen in 1947, still under investigation, an MI5 informant said of her, "she can drink an amazing quantity, mostly gin".